 My photography journey started earlier than most.
 When I was in the 7th grade my father bought me a camera at a garage sale for 50 cents, an Argus c3 or something like that.
-A very basic FILM camera that was going to my learning tool while using it for a school project that was recently assigned to me.
+A simple FILM camera that was going to my learning tool while using it for a school project that was recently assigned to me.
 A photo journalism project that ended up being much more.
 My father has 2 degrees in art so to say I had big shoes to fill or a high standard to live up to was an understatement.
 The project earned me a very big A+ on the front of my story board and this is where my photographic journey began.

 Since that first collection of black and white photographs my curiosity and fascination grew.
 Unlike my father who enjoyed floral, landscapes and the occasional street photography I gravitated more towards portraiture.
 Being a semi socially awkward teen I used photography to break out of my shell in a way.
 I found having a camera gave me a confidence and motivation that I enjoyed.
 Was it the photography or the social aspect that I thrived on?
 Looking back it was both being intertwined that really kept me moving forward in developing my craft.
-While other kids my age got video games, sports equipment or new Air Jordans for Christmas I got film, lenses or even new cameras.
+During a time where other kids my age got video games, sports equipment or new Air Jordans for Christmas I got film, lenses or even new cameras.
 My dad lived by the belief that if I could make a living with a hobby he was going to fully invest in that hobby as much as he could.

 Fast forward to college and that time in life when you are supposed to find yourself and what you want to do.
 I took photography classes, learned about dodging and burning, contrast, composition, the foundations for what would eventually become tools in Photoshop.
 I started photographing my friends bands, cars I would see on the street and as many people I could.
 This lead to my first wedding, then a few more after that.
 My main client base was my friends parents who were getting remarried.
 Armed with my fathers Hasselblad 500c/m and a bag full of 120 film I would go to these weddings and capture mostly posed portraits.
 It wasn't very glamorous to a college kid.
 This is where I started to loose interest in photography not realizing the art never left me and in a few years would evolve into a new career path for me.